Wendy Scholtens: Honors and personal life

 Scholtens was an All-American for the AAU in 1987.
 Additional All-American selections that year were from Parade and USA Today.
 With Vanderbilt, Scholtens was All-American for the United States Basketball Writers Association and the Women's Basketball Coaches Association in 1990.
 She was named All-State by the Tennessee Sports Writers Association during 1991.

 Scholtens was Most Valuable Player in 1988 and 1989 for the university.
 She was a two-time Athlete of the Year there in the 1990s.
+The Southeastern Conference Women's Basketball Freshman of the Year award was given to Scholtens in 1988.
+She received consecutive All-SEC selections between 1989 and 1991.
 Scholtens was a candidate for the Athlete of the Year award from the Southeastern Conference twice during this time period.

 She was also a Honda Sports Award for Basketball finalist during 1990 and named Amateur Athlete of the Year by the Tennessee Sports Hall of Fame during 1991.
 As Wendy Scholtens Wood, she joined the Tennessee Sports Hall of Fame in 1999.
 Additional inductions were the Arkansas Sports Hall of Fame in 2004 and the Vanderbilt Athletics Hall of Fame during 2009.
 Scholtens Wood had two children during her marriage.